-- Living in a less walkable area was associated with a 20% decrease in moderate to vigorous physical activity.
+- Living in a less walkable area was associated with a 20 percent decrease in moderate to vigorous physical activity.

-- More walkable areas were associated with a 25-45% decrease in risk of obesity and associated with decreased waist circumference.
+- More walkable areas were associated with a 25-45 percent decrease in risk of obesity and associated with decreased waist circumference.

-- Somewhat walkable areas were associated with a 35% decrease risk in incident diabetes.
+- Somewhat walkable areas were associated with a 35 percent decrease risk in incident diabetes.

 However, this study showed no evidence of differences by sex, race or age, which Colabianchi enthusiastically stated was good news.
 With no differences seen by sex, race or age, that indicates that increasing walkability of an area would very likely lead to increased physical activity.